Adzz/data_schema/impl_notes.md

  a problem/ there is probably a reason we switched to list_of???
  I guess you can always switch to list_of / field if you want more fine grained control.

+Aside.
+Data schemas are a good example of integration tests being valuable.
+You could take the stance that to_struct is unit tested here so you don't test it in your app.
+Doing that means  though that you don't have a great way to test that your schema is defined.
+Except testing that the __data_schema_fields looks right (which is good to do!).
+Problem is that you don't know if you wrote the schema wrong until you do to_struct.

+So even though it's repeating tests, the best way to test the schema is to just actually use it with to_struct.
+So repeated testing is fine, actually.

+If the call stack is deep there is a case for mocking some functions in it, but it matters less when data is immutable. so it's how we define a "unit".